The Dozen Cousins

 I was volunteering at the hospice on a beautiful Saturday morning.
 I was walking around with a mint jar in my hands.
 Offering folks a mint is a good way to break the ice when meeting strangers for the first time.

 She mentions then that her father her in bed is a veteran!
 He was a pilot in the Navy during World War Two!
 Also his brother and sister were Navy pilots!
-She said that they were a group of a dozen cousins in his family that all volunteered for the World War Two together!
+She said that they were a group of a dozen cousins in his family that all volunteered for World War 2 together!

 The family called them the Dozen Cousins afterwards!
 Most of them served with distinction and returned home, some did not.
-The patients brother was taking off in a Navy plane and it caught fire on rake-off!
+The patients brother was taking off in a Navy plane, and it caught fire on rake-off!
 He brother, even though an excellent pilot, died while trying to land again!

 The Dozen Cousins, because of their bond in wartime, remained close afterwards.
-They were a special group who volunteered to help out our country in it's time of greatest need.
+They were a special group who volunteered to help out our country in its time of greatest need.
 One of them is now passing away!

 Do you know someone that is or was a Navy pilot?
 Can you tell me about it in the comments section?